pojntfx/networked-linux-memsync/docs/main.md

 In response to the perceived shortcomings of Cassandra, ScyllaDB was launched in 2015.
 It shares design principles with Cassandra, such as compatibility with Cassandra's API and data model, but has architectural differences intended to overcome Cassandra's limitations.
 It's primarily written in C++, contrary to Cassandra's Java-based code.
 This contributes to ScyllaDB's shared-nothing architecture, a design that aims to minimize contention and enhance performance.

+![The 90- and 99-percentile latencies of UPDATE queries, as measured on three i3.4xlarge machines (48 vCPUs in total) in a range of load rates[@grabowski2021scylladb]](./static/cassanda-scylladb-latencies.png)

 ScyllaDB was particularly engineered to address one shortcoming of Cassandra - issues around latency, specifically the 99th percentile latency that impacts system reliability and predictability.
-ScyllaDB's design improvements and performance gains over Cassandra have been endorsed by various benchmarking studies[@grabowski2021scylladb].
+ScyllaDB's design improvements and performance gains over Cassandra have been endorsed by benchmarking studies[@grabowski2021scylladb].

-TODO: Add graph of the Cassandra vs. ScyllaDB benchmark from the benchmarking study

 ## Planning